Loxcel Geomatics Logo

 Thursday, 21-Aug-2014 — 700MHz Band

 The Canada Cellular Services and Mobile App now include coverage of the new 700MHz band.
-The MBS 700MHz filter, hilighted in red below, currently shows 124 cellular sites across Ontario, New Brunswick and Newfoundland.
+The MBS 700MHz filter, highlighted in red below, currently shows 124 cellular sites across Ontario, New Brunswick and Newfoundland.

 Canada Cellular Services showing a site with MBS 700MHz service